bakpakin/Fennel/api.md

 visual columns; for instance "วัด" is three characters but only two visual columns.

-### sequence/kv table
+### sequence/key-value table

-These are table literals in Fennel code produced by square brackets (sequences) or curly brackets (kv tables).
+These are table literals in Fennel code produced by square brackets (sequences) or curly brackets (k/v tables).
 Sequences can be identified using the `fennel.sequence?` function and constructed using `fennel.sequence`.
-There is no predicate or constructor for kv tables;
+There is no predicate or constructor for k/v tables;
 any table which is not one of the other types is assumed to be one of these.

-At runtime there is no difference between sequences and kv tables which use monotonically increasing integer keys, but the parser is able to distinguish between them to improve error reporting.
+At runtime there is no difference between sequences and k/v tables which use monotonically increasing integer keys, but the parser is able to distinguish between them to improve error reporting.

-Sequences and kv tables have their source data in `filename`, `line`, etc keys of their metatable.
-The metatable for kv tables also includes a `keys` sequence which tells you which order the keys appeared originally, since kv tables are unordered and there would otherwise be no way to reconstruct this information.
+Sequences and k/v tables have their source data in `filename`, `line`, etc keys of their metatable.
+The metatable for k/v tables also includes a `keys` sequence which tells you which order the keys appeared originally, since k/v tables are unordered and there would otherwise be no way to reconstruct this information.

 ### symbol